 According to an article in Forbes, "Many black women cite a lack of mentors who understand their businesses and business models or feel they can’t connect culturally with the ones they meet."

 And when it comes to our Black Men, they may have even more of a challenge when it comes to building and sustaining businesses.
 According to an article in Huff post, " Black men who are entrepreneurs were walloped by the Great Recession.
 The exact causes of the poor performance of their businesses are not clear.
-The data discussed in “The Color of Entrepreneurship“ suggest that economic conditions forced the closure of many of the weaker of Black men’s business.
+The data discussed in “The Color of Entrepreneurship“ suggest that economic conditions forced the closure of many of the weaker of Black men’s businesses.

 In many cases, it's not that you don't have a brilliant idea.
 It's that you lack the knowledge, resources, and skills to cultivate, nurture and sustain that idea.

 Oh, and did I mention support?
 Many black businesses do not have the support needed to truly thrive in business.
 Remember that restaurant I spoke about that closed down in my neighborhood?
 In the article that shared why she was closing down, she stated that she didn't have the support needed to stay open.
 My heart breaks when I hear these stories.
-I get angry as I'm sure you do too because it doesn't have to be this way.
+I feel angry as I'm sure you do too because it doesn't have to be this way.

 WHAT YOU CAN DO TODAY TO SHIFT THE TRAJECTORY OF YOUR BLACK BUSINESS